jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 ## 8.2 Templated Class Declarations and Member Function Definitions

-- In terms of the layout of the code in vec.h (pages 5 & 6 of the handout), the biggest difference is that this is a templated class.
+- In terms of the layout of the code in [vec.h](vec.h), the biggest difference is that this is a templated class.
 The keyword template and the template type name must appear before the class declaration:

 ```cpp